manassaloi/manassaloi.github.io/_posts/2021-11-28-forming-habits.markdown

 ---

 - I use Loop Habit Tracker to form new habits.
-- There are 3 kinds of habits I track - the most important ones (marked in red), behavior at work (marked in green), health related (marked in blue).
+- There are 3 kinds of habits I track:
+  - the most important ones (marked in red)
+  - behavior at work (marked in green)
+  - health related (marked in blue)
 - A few examples:
   - Red: Don't rant on Twitter (rarely successful in this), Listen more, No vertical relationships(read Courage to be Diskliked to understand this more)
   - Green: Be kind, Don't send a Slack DM in anger